lurchmath/lde/README.md

 see here yet.
 Once this branch has made greater progress, it will be usable.
 Right now, it's stripped to the studs.

+## Running the tests

+Tests run only in a browser, but you can launch them from the command line.

+ * To run a local web server and open the test suite in your default browser:
+   `npm run test-server`
+ * To run the tests in a headless Chromium and report the results in the terminal, imitating mocha output: `npm test`

 <!--
 [![Build Status](https://travis-ci.org/lurchmath/lde.svg?branch=master)](https://travis-ci.org/lurchmath/lde)